Admissions

 • Can I visit the school?

-• If you would like to arrange a visit to our school or if you have a specific query about the school that is not answered by the information on the website, please email us (admin@avenue.reading.sch.uk) and we will endeavour to get back to you.
+• If you would like to arrange a visit to our school or if you have a specific query about the school that is not answered by the information on the website, please email Amy Heath (Headteacher's PA) aheath@avenue.reading.sch.uk

 • Is my child suitable for the school?

-• We are an all-age special school for pupils with complex needs (with a significant learning difficulty as their primary need).
-In addition to a learning difficulty, some pupils may have additional needs such as autism, social and communication difficulties, complex medical or physical needs or a sensory impairment.
+• We are an all-age special school for pupils with complex needs (with a significant learning disability as their primary need).
+In addition to a learning disability, some pupils may have additional needs such as Autism, social and communication difficulties, complex medical or physical needs or a sensory impairment.

 • How do I apply for a place at the school?